Anubias nana care guide

 The flower itself is quite plain and for those who have no idea how it is supposed to look the blooming may go unnoticed.
 The flower can live for several weeks.
 When it becomes unattractive it’s better to cut it off without waiting for natural end of its life cycle.

-Except Anubias nana there is one more small sized Anubias species.
-This is Anubias barteri var. nana petite.
-It is even smaller than nana.
+Except Anubias nana there is one more small sized species – Anubias barteri var. nana petite.
+It is even smaller.
 The size of its leave doesn’t exceed 1 inch (2.5 cm).
-Nowadays this is a very rare variety and it will be for a long time, since it grows even slower than anubias nana.

 Anubias nana petite